Stephen W. Hwang: Career

-In 2011, Hwang's research team published the findings of their Health and Housing in Transitions Study (HHiTS) which followed homeless and marginally housed people in Toronto, Vancouver, and Ottawa over a two year period.
-They found that regardless of housing status, participants had extremely poor overall health.
-In 2013, Hwang was appointed St. Michael's Hospital's inaugural Chair in Homelessness, Housing and Health.
-At the time, it was believed to be the first endowed research chair to better understand the health needs of those experiencing homelessness.
-One of the first studies he published in this new role found, for the first time, that Canadian physicians favoured based on economic status despite the single-payer healthcare system.
-His research team found that those posing as bank employees were 80 per cent more likely to get an appointment than those presenting as welfare recipients.
+In 2011, Hwang's research team published the findings of their Health and Housing in Transitions Study (HHiTS) which followed homeless and marginally-housed people in Toronto, Vancouver, and Ottawa over a two-year period.
+The study found that regardless of housing status, participants had extremely poor overall health.
+In 2013, Hwang was appointed St. Michael's Hospital's inaugural Chair in Homelessness, Housing and Health, considered the first endowed research chair aimed at better understanding the health needs of those experiencing homelessness.
+One of the first studies he published in this new role found, for the first time, that Canadian physicians favoured patients based on economic status despite Canada's single-payer healthcare system.
+His research team found that callers to Toronto doctors' offices posing as bank employees were 80 per cent more likely to get an appointment than those presenting as welfare recipients.
 In 2015, Hwang was appointed director of the Centre for Research on Inner City Health at St. Michael’s Hospital.

-As the director of GIM at U of T, Hwang helped the department become recognized as a sub-specialty of internal medicine with the establishment of a two year training program.
+As the director of GIM at the University of Toronto, Hwang helped the department become recognized as a sub-specialty of internal medicine with the establishment of a two-year training program.
 Hwang stepped down from this role in May 2016 and was replaced by ICES scientist, Moira Kapral.
 In 2018, Hwang received the Robert Sheppard Award for Health Equity and Social Justice for "outstanding contributions in the development and/or implementation of activities, programs or research related to social justice and health equity in faculty development or postgraduate medical education."
 The following year, Hwang oversaw the merging of the Centre for Urban Health Solutions into the MAP Centre for Urban Health Solutions at St. Michael's Hospital.
-He subsequently received a seven yeear Canadian Institutes of Health Research Foundation Grant to continue his interventions research in homelessness, housing, and health.
-In February 2020, Hwang's work was recognized by U of T with their President’s Impact Award for "playing a pivotal role in advancing Canadian and international scholarship and advocacy related to homelessness."
+He subsequently received a seven-year Canadian Institutes of Health Research Foundation Grant to continue his interventions research in homelessness, housing, and health.
+In February 2020, Hwang's work was recognized by the University of Toronto with their President’s Impact Award for "playing a pivotal role in advancing Canadian and international scholarship and advocacy related to homelessness."

 During the COVID-19 pandemic, Hwang received funding through the COVID-19 Immunity Task Force to see how the pandemic impacted unhoused people in Toronto.
-His main research project was entitled "The COVENANT Study: COVID-19 Cohort Study of People Experiencing Homelessness in Toronto."
-As the pandemic continued into 2022, Hwang encouraged an increase in vaccinations for those experiencing homelessness and those in shelters.
+His research project was entitled "The COVENANT Study: COVID-19 Cohort Study of People Experiencing Homelessness in Toronto."
+As the pandemic continued into 2022, Hwang encouraged vaccinations for those experiencing homelessness and those in shelters.
 Hwang was also named the recipient of a Harvard Chan School Alumni Award.